jefreybulla/permit-app/README.md

-# Permit-app
+# Permit-app - Coding exercise
-A contractor has a residential job in San Francisco.
+A contractor has a residential job.
 By answering a questionnaire, Permit-app can help the contractor determine if a permit is needed and the application process.
+See the full challenge description [here](take-home.md)

 This implementation is an front-end only MVP built with extensibility in mind.